Desperate Housewife

 • Nature & Travel

 Scientists once thought this was impossible.
-However, a turtle named Matusia, who is around 100 years old (likely 97), has become a mother for the first time.
+However, a tortoise named Matusia, who is about 100 years old (likely 97), has become a mother for the first time.
 She is now…

 • Nature & Travel

-A strange cloud ring has formed in the center of the Pacific Ocean, visible from space.
+A near-perfect 450-km cloud ring formed in the middle of the Pacific — visible from space

 Amazing satellite images reveal a gigantic, nearly perfect cloud circle that formed in the heart of the Pacific Ocean over a decade ago.
 While this type of cloud formation isn’t…